GRASP: GRAph-Structured Pyramidal Whole Slide Image Representation: Related Work

-\textbf{Multi-Magnification Approaches}: Multiple efforts have been made to incorporate multi-magnification information in the context of gigapixel histopathology subtyping tasks.
-Models such as ZoomMIL \cite{ZoomMIL}, CSMIL \cite{cross-scale}, $H^2$-MIL \cite{h2mil}, and DSMIL \cite{DSMIL} address this by aggregating contextual tissue information using features from multiple magnifications in WSIs.
-DSMIL concatenates embeddings from different magnifications together by duplicating lower-magnifications features, making the model biased toward lower magnifications and unable to look into inter-magnification information.
+\textbf{MIL Approaches}: Several domains of deep learning have been explored in an attempt to effectively address the task of classification in digital pathology.
+Models such as AB-MIL \cite{DeepMIL}, CLAM \cite{CLAM}, and Trans-MIL \cite{TransMIL} have utilized MIL with promising results.
+Such approaches have generally focused only on instance-level feature extraction and have not yet explored modeling global, long-range interactions within and across different magnifications.
+In \cite{mil_surv}, a detailed overview of different MIL methods has been provided. \\ \textbf{Graph-based Approaches:} To incorporate contextual information and long-range interactions, models such as PatchGCN \cite{PatchGCN} and DGCN \cite{DGCN} have been designed with a graph structure that can capture and learn context-aware features from interactions across the WSI.
+These models represent WSIs as graphs where the nodes are usually embeddings and edges are defined based on clustering or neighborhood node similarity, which in turn adds new hyperparameters and increases inference time.
+The similarity between nodes can be measured in terms of spatial or latent space, leading to the construction of different graphs for each WSI. \\ \textbf{Multi-Magnification Approaches}: Multiple efforts have been made to incorporate multi-magnification information in the context of gigapixel histopathology subtyping tasks.
+Models such as HiGT \cite{higt}, ZoomMIL \cite{ZoomMIL}, CSMIL \cite{cross-scale}, $H^2$-MIL \cite{h2mil}, and DSMIL \cite{DSMIL} address this by aggregating contextual tissue information using features from multiple magnifications in WSIs.
+DSMIL concatenates embeddings from different magnifications together by duplicating lower-magnification features, making the model biased toward lower magnifications and unable to look into inter-magnification information.
 On the other hand, ZoomMIL aggregates information from $5x$ to $20x$ in a fixed hierarchy with no interaction in the opposite direction.
 Chen et. al explore this in the context of vision transformers with their Hierarchical Image Pyramid Transformer (HIPT) \cite{Chen_Vit}.
-Their architecture incorporates regions of size $256 \times 256$ and $4096 \times 4096$ pixels to leverage the natural hierarchical structure of WSIs.
-The aforementioned methods result in millions of parameters, which leads to highly complex and less interpretable models. $H^2$-MIL also adopts a graph-based approach, where it pools the nodes in each magnification using an Iterative Hierarchical Pooling module.
-Our proposed model, on the other hand, is designed to dynamically aggregate information within and across different magnifications without using traditional pooling layers in its inter-magnification interactions.
+Their architecture incorporates regions of size $256 \times 256$ and $4096 \times 4096$ pixels to leverage the natural hierarchical structure of WSIs. $H^2$-MIL also adopts a graph-based approach, where it pools the nodes in each magnification using an Iterative Hierarchical Pooling module.
+Our proposed model, on the other hand, is designed to dynamically aggregate information within and across different magnifications without using traditional pooling layers in its intra-magnification interactions.
+It also employs a similar mechanism to zoom-in and zoom-out through its inter-magnification interactions, from lower to higher magnifications and vice versa.